jordan-elias/jordan-elias/README.md

 # Welcome to My GitHub

 Hello!
+I'm Jordan,

-I'm Jordan, here on my GitHub, you'll find a range of projects exploring the intersection of technology, art, and science.
+Here on my GitHub, you'll find a range of projects exploring the intersection of technology, art, and science.

 ## 🌱 Current Learning Focus
 - **FastAPI:** I'm actively exploring FastAPI to build more robust and efficient APIs for creating and managing databases.